ACA-Java-team/Chess-problem/README.md

 # Chess-problem
 Minimum steps to reach target with a knight in chess.

-Programm calculating minimum moves you need to do for reach your target with chess knight figure.
+Program calculating minimum moves you need to do for reach your target with chess knight figure.

 Main function is: Calc.getNumberOfMoves(int rows, int columns, int startX, int startY, int endX, int endY);